Skip to main content

 I then stored the mixture in an airtight container in the refrigerator for one month.
 The next morning, I placed a portion of the mixture into a cup of boiling water, and the wonderful flavors fused together.

-This wonderful citrus tea is not only enjoyable but it is also loaded with vitamin C, which makes it a wonderful treat for your body.
+This wonderful citrus tea is not only enjoyable, but it is also rich in vitamin C, making it a wonderful treat for your body.
 Remember to store the mixture in the fridge for a week.
 Also, it's worth noting that this wonderful mixture is amazing in oatmeal.
 Just heat it with milk, add oats, and enjoy.

 Thank you for reading, and I'm delighted to welcome new readers to my wonderful blog.